 Your smile should convey a positive emotion to the ones you’re smiling at.
 If you think your smile lacks clarity in terms of positivity due to stained, chipped, or gaps in your teeth, veneers are a great solution.
 But the only issue is that the treatment is permanent due to which you need to make an informed decision.
-Before you make an appointment with a dentist, it’s good to know as much as possible about veneers in Ottawa.
+Before you make an appointment with a dentist, it’s good to know as much as possible about veneers Ottawa.

 What are veneers?

 Veneers are thin shells that visually replicate a tooth.
 It is custom-designed to enfold the front part of the teeth while making them look flawless.
 During the in-office procedure, the veneers are secured to the tooth’s original enamel.
 A veneer yields more strength and resilience than natural tooth enamel.
-There are two popular materials that are used to make veneers in Ottawa:1) Porcelain2) Resin Composite materials
+There are two popular materials that are used to make veneers Ottawa:1) Porcelain2) Resin Composite materials

 What are porcelain veneers?

 Porcelain is a ceramic material created from heating substances.
-Porcelain veneers in Ottawa are also thin, strong, and greatly mimic the color of natural enamel.
+Porcelain veneers Ottawa are also thin, strong, and greatly mimic the color of natural enamel.
 Before placing them on a tooth, the dentist needs to remove a little bit of enamel from it.
 If you want extra brightness, porcelain veneers can be made whiter than your teeth.

 What are composite veneers?

 In the case of composite veneers, a tooth-colored resin is applied to shelter the teeth.
-The application procedure is different than that of porcelain veneers in Ottawa.
+The application procedure is different than that of porcelain veneers Ottawa.
 The resin is directly applied to the tooth and only after that, it’s shaped into a veneer.
 Composite veneers are more affordable and reversible.

 What is the difference between lumineers and veneers?

-Lumineers and veneers in Ottawa are actually the same product but the only difference lies in their thickness.
+Lumineers veneers Ottawa are actually the same product but the only difference lies in their thickness.
 Lumineers are 0.3mm thick while veneers are 0.5mm.
 The difference may not radiate the significance on paper but it is certainly noticeable when they are practically applied to the teeth.

 Due to the fact that porcelain veneers are thicker, the dentist needs to remove a part of the teeth’s natural enamel.
 This is done in order to make room for the veneer so that its surface is parallel with the surface of neighboring teeth.
 As already mentioned earlier, the enamel removal is permanent and you’ll always need to use veneers for the rest of your life.